2021–22 EuroCup Basketball

 The 2021–22 EuroCup Basketball season was the 20th season of Euroleague Basketball's secondary level professional club basketball tournament.
 It was the 14th season since it was renamed from the ULEB Cup to the EuroCup, and the sixth season under the title sponsorship name of 7DAYS.

 Virtus Bologna defeated Bursaspor Basketbol in the final, which was played at the Segafredo Arena in Bologna, to win their first EuroCup title.
 As winners, Virtus automatically qualified for the 2022–23 EuroLeague.

 The defending champions were AS Monaco, who were unable to defend their title as they played in the 2021–22 EuroLeague.

 Team allocation

 A total of 20 teams from 10 leagues participated in the 2021–22 EuroCup Basketball.

 Teams

-League positions after playoffs of the previous season shown in parentheses.
+League positions after the playoffs of the previous season are shown in parentheses.